 You’re not done when you’ve signed your trust document.

 Once you’ve made a living trust, there’s one more crucial step: formally transferring assets to the trust.
 This is called “funding the trust”—and if you don’t do it, your trust will have no effect on how your property is transferred after your death.
-The assets you thought would be controlled by the terms of the trust will pass instead under your will or, if you don’t leave a will, under state intestate succession law.
+If your trust is not funded at death, then your assets will pass through Probate, which is very costly and time consuming.